MattLisson/UE-Style-Guide/docs/03_blueprints.md

 [](){ #bp-funcs-naming-rpcs }
 ### 3.3.1.5 Remote Procedure Calls Should Be Prefixed With Target

-Any time an RPC is created, it should be suffixed with either `Server`, `Client`, or `Multicast`.
+Any time an RPC is created, it should be prefixed with either `Server`, `Client`, or `Multicast`.
 No exceptions.

-After the suffix, follow all other rules regarding function naming.
+After the prefix, follow all other rules regarding function naming.

 Good examples:

-* `FireWeaponServer`
+* `ServerFireWeapon`
-* `NotifyDeathClient`
+* `ClientNotifyDeath`
-* `SpawnTracerEffectMulticast`
+* `MulticastSpawnTracerEffect`

 Bad examples: